Covid-19 Risk Reduction Policy and Procedures

-To promote social distancing in waiting rooms patients may be asked to remain in their car until five minutes prior to the start of their appointment.
+To promote social distancing in waiting rooms patients are asked to remain in their car until five minutes prior to the start of their appointment and then come up to the clinic one minute before your appointment.
 New patients should be encouraged to complete intake forms online or print and complete forms before coming into the clinic.
 The number of chairs in the waiting room will be reduced, will be only plastic, cleanable chairs (not fabric) and placed 6 feet apart and cleaned regularly.

 Clutter will be minimized in the waiting room (e.g. no magazines, books, or children’s toys) and all items that cannot be washed are removed (e.g. Fabric upholstered waiting room chairs).

 Beverages and snacks/candy bowls will not be offered at this time, if patients need water reception or a practitioner will provide that in a disposable cup to minimize the number of people touching water coolers and to allow for disinfecting each time.

 In facilities that have multiple doors and therapists the clinic itself can be utilized to maximize social distancing by having a one-way flow of traffic through the clinic.
 Also consider extending hours and staggering shifts to create an environment that allows for social distancing of patients in common areas.